 - Trained wind technicians perform basic maintenance and repairs on wind turbines.

-- Support personnel, including mechanics and welders, help keep equipment safe and in proper operating condition.
+- Support personnel, including mechanics, welders and laborers help keep equipment safe and in proper operating condition.

 Other Professional Jobs